-Income is generated at Taylors Rehoming Centre through homing donations, sale of food, litter and other goods, holiday boarding for animals rehomed from Taylors, pen sponsorship, general donations and fundraising events.
-Total income generated by Taylors in 2021 was £35,476.
-In addition to this, income from the "Friends of Taylors" and regular standing orders brought in £17,757.
-Unfortunately we do have reduced income from Taylors due to the ongoing Pandemic and whilst we were closed to the public we were not able to Furlough staff as the animals still required the same level of care throughout the period of closure.
+Income is generated at Taylors Rehoming Centre through homing donations, sale of food, litter and other goods, a small provision for holiday boarding for animals rehomed from Taylors, pen sponsorship, general donations and fundraising events.
+Total income generated by Taylors in 2022 was £42,544.
+In addition to this, income from the "Friends of Taylors" and regular standing orders brought in £4,635.
+Unfortunately we do still have reduced income from Taylors due to the closure of the Centre to the general public, with viewings by potential adopters being by appointment only.
+The Trustees plan to re-open the Centre fully in 2023.

-£24,134 was received from RSPCA Headquarters in respect of the national house to house fundraising initiative.
-The Branch itself does not carry out house to house fundraising, but we are very grateful for the proportion of funds raised which are passed to the Branch as a result the National RSPCA initiative.
+£23,218 was received from RSPCA Headquarters in respect of the national door to door fundraising initiative.
+The Branch itself does not carry out door to door fundraising, but we are very grateful for the proportion of funds raised which are passed to the Branch as a result the National RSPCA initiative.

-Our investments generated £4,914 in interest and dividends.
+Our investments generated £10,027 in interest and dividends.
 The Trustees closely monitor the performance of our investment portfolio and endeavour to maximise income with minimal risk to capital.